Folklore of the Low Countries

-Folklore of the Low Countries, often just referred to as Dutch folklore, includes the epics, legends, fairy tales and oral traditions of the people of Belgium, Netherlands and Luxembourg.
+Folklore of the Low Countries, often just referred to as Dutch folklore, includes the epics, legends, fairy tales and oral traditions of the people of Belgium, the Netherlands and Luxembourg.
 Traditionally this folklore is written or spoken in Dutch or in one of the regional languages of these countries.

 Folk traditions

-The folklore of the Low Countries encompasses the folk traditions of the Benelux countries: Netherlands, Belgium and Luxembourg.
-This includes the folklore of Flanders, the Dutch-speaking northern part of Belgium, and Frisia.
+The folklore of the Low Countries encompasses the folk traditions of the Benelux countries: the Netherlands, Belgium and Luxembourg.
+This includes the folklore of Flanders, the Dutch-speaking northern part of Belgium, Frisia, Luxembourg and Wallonia.

 Fairy tales

 Many folk tales are derived from pre-Christian Gaulish and Germanic culture; as such, many are similar to French and German versions.

+In 1891, schoolteacher Jules Lemoine and folklorist Auguste Gittée published Folk Tales from the Walloon Country.
+They focused on strictly transcribing and translating tales from original Walloon manuscripts, mostly from Hainaut and Namur.
 In 1918 William Elliot Griffis published Dutch Fairy Tales for Young Folks: This was followed in 1919 by Belgian Fairy Tales.

 Also in 1918, Belgian writer Jean de Bosschère published Folk Tales of Flanders (published in English as Beasts and Men).
 The Belgian tale "Karl Katz" is similar to both the German folk tale "Peter Klaus" and Washington Irving's "Rip Van Winkle".
 Charles Deulin was a French writer, born near the Belgian border.
 He wrote stories based on the folk tales of the countryside.
 The Nettle Spinner is a Flemish fairy tale later included in Andrew Lang's 1890 The Red Fairy Book.